ColexDev/Kos/README.md

 - Make this into a static shared library
 - Make simple tables work again
-- Add more functionality to excel like tables (menu_init)
+- Make vectors be able to hold any datatype
+- Be able to do calculations on cells